Floorp-Projects/Floorp/docs/performance/reporting_a_performance_problem.md

 When enabled, the profiler toolbar button is not recording by default.
 Recording can be done by clicking on the toolbar icon to open its panel.
-Make sure to choose an appropriate setting for the recording (if you\'re not sure, choose Firefox Platform), and then choosing **Start Recording**.
+Make sure to choose an appropriate setting for the recording (if you're not sure, choose Firefox Platform), and then choosing **Start Recording**.
 The toolbar icon turns blue when it is recording.